nestjs/docs.nestjs.com/content/exception-filters.md

 }
 ```

 > info **Hint** All exception filters should implement the generic `ExceptionFilter<T>` interface.
-It forces you to provide the `catch(exception: T, host: ArgumentsHost)` method with the valid signature. `T` indicates a type of the exception.
+This requires you to provide the `catch(exception: T, host: ArgumentsHost)` method with its indicated signature. `T` indicates the type of the exception.

-The `@Catch(HttpException)` decorator binds the required metadata to the exception filter, telling Nest that this particular filter is looking for `HttpException` and nothing else.
-In practice, the `@Catch()` decorator may take an endless number of parameters, and therefore you can set up the filter for several types of exceptions by separating them by a comma.
+The `@Catch(HttpException)` decorator binds the required metadata to the exception filter, telling Nest that this particular filter is looking for exceptions of type `HttpException` and nothing else.
+The `@Catch()` decorator may take a single parameter, or a comma-separated list.
+This lets you set up the filter for several types of exceptions at once.

 #### Arguments host

-The `exception` property is a currently processed exception, while `host` is a `ArgumentsHost` object.
-The `ArgumentsHost` is a wrapper around arguments that have been passed to the **original** handler, and it contains different arguments array under the hood based on the type of the application (and platform which is being used).
+Let's look at the parameters of the `catch()` method.
+The `exception` parameter is the exception object currently being processed.
+The `host` parameter is an `ArgumentsHost` object. `ArgumentsHost` is a wrapper around the arguments that have been passed to the **original** request handler (where the exception originated).
+It contains a specific arguments array based on the type of the application (and platform which is being used).
+Here's what an `ArgumentsHost` looks like:

 ```typescript
 export interface ArgumentsHost {